 Historically we know that storytelling strongly resonates with audiences and has always been the best way to be memorable, which is why TV advertising was always so effective.
 But the likes of TikTok could usurp the advertising opportunities previously represented by TV in a more sophisticated way.
 That’s because Big Data and algorithms allow us to personalise these stories and target segments more intelligently.
 TV casts a much wider, more expensive net.

 It’s worth considering that this new way means that campaigns feel like social media posts from friends, not advertisements.
 We’ve known for some time that engagement is key because social media has been the place where brands interact with their audiences, that’s what makes it work.
 While one way TV campaigns have captivated audiences for decades, they were always on a one way basis.

 Joy with Pret

-Pret have long used social media to share images of their food underpinned by their organic, healthy eating values.
+Traditionally, Pret have used social media to spread images of their healthy food and push their organic, healthy eating values.
 Their target market has always been the passing trade of commuters, who get a quick service and nutritious meal to sustain them on their journey.
-Its wholesome ethos is worth remembering too, because despite their ‘fast food’ service, having a Pret meal never feels like a naughty indulgence, so that’s something they’ve always done very well.
+That it’s underpinned by an ethos they’ll feel good about is worth remembering, because despite their fast food service, having a Pret meal never feels like a naughty indulgence, so that’s something they’ve always done very well.

-Now, without physical shops and footfall, their TikTok challenge brought them online to a wider audience that got people dancing, drinking coffee and doing a variety of things which made them happy, all with Pret’s name associated with them.
+Now without physical shops and footfall, their TikTok challenge brought them online, and saw people dancing, drinking coffee and doing a variety of things which made them happy, all with Prets name associated with them.
 During a time when lots of people are experiencing anxiety and fears, this was an ingenious campaign.

 Covid and closed stores challenged them to be innovative, but expanding your audience is never a bad thing.
 Their move into TikTok might be monumental in pitching to a younger new audience, but this was a calculated risk, because the growing demographic meant they were guaranteed to see some old friends.
 So it was a win all round.